Jason94/coalton-io/README.markdown

 _coalton-io_ provides the following features in these packages:

 * `io/exception` - Raise and handle exceptions within `IO`, automatically capture unhandled Lisp/Coalton errors, and easily convert between exceptions and `Result`/`Optional`
 * `io/resource`   - Operations to safely acquire, use, and release resources.
 * `io/term`       - Read/write to the Console
 * `io/file`       - Read/write to files and interact with the file system
 * `io/random`     - Generate random numbers
 * `io/mut`        - Use unsynchronized (non-thread safe) mutable variables in pure code
 * `io/unique`     - Generate guaranteed unique values (thread safe)
 * `io/thread`     - Fork new threads which run their own `IO` operations
-* `io/atomic`    - Atomic mutable variables for sharing state across threads
-* `io/mvar`      - Provides `MVar`s (synchronized single-value mutable stores to hand off data between threads) and `MChan`s (thread safe FIFO queues to stream data between threads)
-* `io/future`    - Futures that run an `IO` computation in another thread and return the value to the calling thread
 * `io/stm`        - Atomically run transactions on mutable memory shared between threads
+* `io/conc/future`- Futures that run an `IO` computation in another thread and return the value to the calling thread
+* `io/conc/atomic`- Atomic mutable variables for sharing state across threads
+* `io/conc/mvar`  - Provides `MVar`s (synchronized single-value mutable stores to hand off data between threads) and `MChan`s (thread safe FIFO queues to stream data between threads)
+* `io/conc/group` - `ConcurrentGroup`s that atomically manage the masking, stopping, and awaiting of a group of `Concurrent`s.

 If you just want to use `IO` to write an application, use `io/simple-io` to get the standard `IO` type.